-In 2019-20, the DVA spent \$2.9 billion on health, mostly on primary health care (\$1.4 billion) and hospitals (\$1.3 billion).
-Total DVA spending decreased by 1.8% in 2019-20 (Figure 13a).
+In 2021-22, the DVA spent \$2.8 billion on health, mostly on hospitals (\$1.0 billion), primary health care (\$0.7 billion) and referred medical services (\$0.6 billion).
+Total DVA spending decreased by 5.1% in 2021-22 (Figure 13a).
+Note that DVA changed their reporting system of health expenditure since 2020-21 which has some impacts on the time series of health spending in this report.
+Therefore, caution should be exercised when comparing results between years.

-Over the decade to 2019-20, there was a consistent decline in DVA spending on hospitals, with public hospitals decreasing by an average of 5.4% per year and private hospitals by 4.3% in real terms.
-DVA spending on primary health care also decreased in real terms by a yearly average of 2.8%, accompanied by an average decrease in spending on other services by 2.6%.
+DVA spending on hospitals declined over the decade to 2021-22, with public hospitals decreasing by an average of 8.8% per year and private hospitals by 6.4% in real terms.
+Once again, note that the change of DVA reporting system affected the growth rates over the years.
+DVA spending on primary health care also decreased in real terms by a yearly average of 4.1%, accompanied by an average decrease in spending on referred medical services by 2.2%.
+During this period, Other services (including Patient transport services, Aids and appliances, and Administration) increased by 4.5%.

-Based on the number of people in the DVA treatment population (which includes all DVA Orange, Gold and White cardholders), DVA spent \$11,444 on health per member of the treatment population in 2019-20 which is 44.4% higher than the health spending per person in the total Australian population (\$7,926).
-This average health spending per member of the DVA treatment population peaked in 2014-15 and decreased over the period 2015-16 to 2019-20 (Figure 13b).
-This recent downward trend in the health spending per member of the DVA treatment population is due to an increase in the number of DVA clients, including clients receiving a White card under Non-liability health care arrangements where treatment for mental health conditions are funded by DVA without accepting these conditions are service-related.
+Based on the number of people in the DVA treatment population (which includes all DVA Orange, Gold and White cardholders), DVA spent \$10,190 on health per member of the treatment population in 2021-22 which is 8.8% higher than the health spending per person in the total Australian population (\$9,365).
+This average health spending per member of the DVA treatment population peaked in 2014-15 and decreased over the period 2015-16 to 2021-22 (Figure 13b).
+This recent downward trend in the health spending per member of the DVA treatment population is due to the decline in the number of Veteran Gold Card Holders and increase in those of Veteran White Card Holders.
+DVA will pay for the hospital treatment costs for Veteran White Card holders for accepted conditions or conditions under non-liability health care whereas all hospital services that meet the clinical needs of Veteran Gold Card holders are paid by DVA.

-Figure 13a: Department of Veterans' Affairs health spending by area of spending, constant prices (a), 2009-10 to 2019-20
+Figure 13a: Department of Veterans' Affairs health spending by area of spending, constant prices $^{(a)}$ , 2011-12 to 2021-22

 The line graph shows that Department of Veterans' Affairs spent the most on primary health care and least on research.
-In 2019-20, spending on public hospitals, private hospitals and private health care decreased to \$549 million, \$752 million and \$1,397 million respectively.
-Meanwhile, spending on other services and research remained relatively flat at around \$226 million and \$2 million, respectively, during the 10-year period.
+In 2021-22, \$427.9 million was spent on public hospitals, \$604.5 million on private hospitals, \$748 million on primary health care, \$648.4 million on referred medical services, and \$388.6 million on other services.

-Figure 13b: Average health spending per client of the DVA treatment population and per person in the Australian resident population, constant prices(a), 2009-10 to 2019-20 (\$)
+Figure 13b: Average health spending per client of the DVA treatment population and per person in the Australian resident population, constant prices (a), 2011-12 to 2021-22 (\$)

-Average health spending per client of DVA treatment population increased from \$15,754 in 2009-10 to \$17,817 in 2014-15, and then decreased to \$11,444 in 2019-20.
+Average health spending per client of DVA treatment population increased from \$18,391 in 2011-12 to \$18,770 in 2014-15, and then decreased to \$10,190 in 2021-22.
 Health spending per member of DVA treatment population is often higher than the health spending per person in the total Australian population during the 10-year period.